-4. Where an employee's entire earnings for the tax period are paid by an employer or employers, and the one percent (1%) tax thereon has in each instance been withheld and deducted by the employer or employers from the gross amount of the entire earnings of such employee-taxpayer, and where the employer of such employee has filed a return or returns in which such employee's entire and only earnings are reported to the Administrator, and where such employee has no taxable income other than such earnings and the tax so withheld has been paid to the Administrator, the Administrator is hereby authorized to accept such report or returns provided by the employer, unless otherwise specified, as the return required of any such employee.
+4. Where an employee's entire earnings for the tax period are paid by an employer or employers, and tax thereon, at the rate specified in Section 193.03 of the Codified Ordinances of the City of Findlay, has in each instance been withheld and deducted by the employer or employers from the gross amount of the entire earnings of such employee-taxpayer, and where the employer of such employee has filed a return or returns in which such employee's entire and only earnings are reported to the Administrator, and where such employee has no taxable income other than such earnings and the tax so withheld has been paid to the Administrator, the Administrator is hereby authorized to accept such report or returns provided by the employer, unless otherwise specified, as the return required of any such employee.